mmadil/tweepy/README.md

 ## Features and Requirements
 - [x] User can register/signin/signout
 - [x] User can post tweets
-- [x] Add simple all users profile page
+- [x] Added a simple all users profile management page
-- [x] Implement follow user and filter query
+- [x] User can follow users and get their tweets
-- [ ] Add more tests and refactor
+- [x] Add more tests
+- [ ] Refactor

 ## License